 Objective: Refine program based on previous year, launch cohort 2.
 Second cohort recruitment and program content development and delivery will proceed generally as they did in year 1, with revisions made as necessary based on formative assessment.
 Any changes to the plan for cohort 2 will be informed by a debriefing retreat at the end of cohort 1.
-Formative evaluation data will provide insights into necessary enhancements or changes (See Activity 4).
+Formative evaluation data will provide insights into necessary enhancements or changes for continual improvement of the work.
 In addition, teachers from cohort 1 will be invited to help recruit the second cohort, visit cohort 2 to share their experiences, and provide support and mentorship to teachers in cohort 2.
+Throughout the project, the team will support teachers and administrators in implementing NbE.
+First, the team will offer individualized support after each retreat by hosting regular webinars, virtual meetings, and visiting school sites to provide coaching, support for inclassroom and school-adjacent outdoor activities.
+This individualized support will continue throughout the two-year period.
+Teachers are expected to continue to develop and field-test several nature-based approaches (be they units, activities, lesson plans, projects, etc)in the time between retreats.
+Teachers will use their stipends obtain necessary materials and supplies for implementing NbE at their sites.